jinyuan-zhang/jinyuan-zhang.github.io/_pages/about.md

 -->

 I received my Ph.D. degree in Finance from <a href="https://www.insead.edu/faculty-research/academic-areas/finance" target="_blank">INSEAD</a>.
 I also hold a Master's Degree in Statistics at the University of British Columbia and a Bachelor’s Degree in Risk Management Science at the Chinese University of Hong Kong.

-Email: jinyuan.zhang@anderson.ucla.edu

 <!--
 ---